Sri Rama Paduka Pattabhishekam

 Sri Rama Paduka Pattabhishekam is a 1932 Indian Telugu-language Hindu mythological drama film directed by Sarvottam Badami.
 It is notable for being the second Telugu talkie film.
-The film stars renowned stage actor Yadavalli Suryanarayana as Lord Rama, alongside C. S. R. Anjaneyulu and Surabhi Kamalabai.
+The film stars renowned stage actor Yadavalli Suryanarayana as the Hindu deity Rama, alongside C. S. R. Anjaneyulu and Surabhi Kamalabai.

-The film is based on an episode from the Ramayana, depicting Lord Rama's fourteen-year exile in the forest and Bharata's symbolic coronation of Rama's padukas (footwear) on the throne, symbolizing Rama's rule in his absence.
+The film is based on an episode from the Ramayana, depicting Rama's fourteen-year exile in the forest and Bharata's symbolic coronation of Rama's padukas (footwear) on the throne, symbolizing Rama's rule in his absence.
 It holds significance as the first Telugu film based on the Ramayana, with Yadavalli Suryanarayana as the first actor to portray Rama and Surabhi Kamalabai as the first actress to play Sita in Telugu cinema.

 Plot

 Lord Rama with Sita and Lakshmana leave the palace at Ayodhya as directed by their father Dasaratha.
 Kaikeyi, Bharata's mother and Dasaratha's second wife has asked that as a boon of her husband in order to place Bharata, Rama’s step-brother on the throne.
 Bharata refuses to sit on the throne and goes to the forest to get Rama back.
 Rama reminds Bharata of his duty and declines to go back as he intends fulfilling his fourteen years of banishment in the forest.
 Bharata then insists on taking Rama’s padukas (slippers) and returns to Ayodhya.
 He places Rama's Padukas on the throne, suggesting the rightful king and waits for Rama’s eventual return.